Avril-Cui/61040-portfolio/assignments/pset2.md

 The contexts in the NonceGeneration concept is used to define which scope we are requiring uniqueness for.
 In particular, instead of requiring every generated string/nonce to be unique across the entire system, uniqueness only needs to hold within a given context.

 In an URL shortening app, a context will be a domain or a base URL under which the shortened links are created.
 For example:
-- Within tinyurl.com, all suffixes/nonces must be unique.
+- Within tinyurl.com (a context), all suffixes/nonces must be unique.
 We cannot have two tinyurl.com/abc
 - The same suffix/nonce (/abc) can exist under two contexts without conflict.
 We can have both tinyurl.com/abc and mydomain.com/abc, because they are under different domains.

 ## 2. Storing using strings